 G.W.
 Smith designed the bath reported to be one of the largest sea water baths in the world at that time.
 It held 12,000 tons of water, the concrete walls were 4 feet thick and its dimensions were 150 x 50 feet.
 An electric motor pumped water from the end of the North Jetty and a valve controlled the flow back to the sea.

 The bath was demolished between May and June 1930.

 Apart from the risk posed of drowning due to treacherous rip currents especially on the southern coasts, there was a miniscule risk of being attacked by sea creatures.
 The first such recorded attack happened on the 18th January 1886 when the first recorded shark attack occurred off the South Jetty.
 While William Rodwell was having an early morning swim, a shark appeared.
 Onlookers alerted him and he swam for the steps alongside the jetty.
 Helpers were waiting, but before he was clear of the water the shark bit off a leg below the knee.
 Rodwell was given help as quickly as possible and survived.

 Bathing at Humewood

 Already the Government had laid a railway line past it for use in the dune reclamation project.
-By the 20th December 1894, a passenger service was commenced.
+By the 20th December 1893, a passenger train service was commenced.
 Furthermore a direct road to the property was in the process of being constructed.
 Instead of having to use a circuitous inland route via the future Forest Hill, one would be able to commute directly along the coast.

 In order to prevent the repeated movement of the waves from removing parts of the land, groynes or low walls, were built out from the coast into the sea.
 Also in time for the 1907/8 summer season, ropes were hung to demarcate the bathing area and a bandstand was erected north of the mouth of the Shark River.